jamilxt/bongabdo-demo/README.md

 # Bongabdo Demo - Spring Boot (Kotlin)
 This is a demo of [Bongabdo - A Bengali Calendar Converter Library](https://github.com/hasancse91/bongabdo) using Spring Boot (Kotlin)

+## What is Bongabdo?
+[Bongabdo](https://github.com/hasancse91/bongabdo) is a powerful Kotlin library that simplifies converting Gregorian dates to Bengali calendar dates (Bongabdo) for your Android or Java/Kotlin projects.
+It provides flexibility for regional variations and offers customization options.

 ## How to Build & Run
 1. Install Java 17 (LTS) of any distribution.
 You can try Amazon Corretto 17.
 You can find the installation instructions here: https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/what-is-corretto-17.html
 2. Open this project with your preferred IDE.
 We prefer IntelliJ IDEA Ultimate Edition.
 Other IDEs like VS Code or Spring Tools Suite (STS) will do.